gurditsingh/hydeout/_posts/test.md

  - The skewed partition/task (City D) will take more time as compared to other cities.
  - The skewed task take more memory as compared to other cities.
- - The single skewed task will impact the whole stage. beacause spark excute 4 partitions simultaneously will take as long
+ - The single skewed task will impact the whole stage. because spark execute 4 partitions/task simultaneously and wait to complete the whole stage.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIzMTUzMzUyMCwtNTM5NjgwNDE0LDgzOT
+eyJoaXN0b3J5IjpbLTU1OTQ3NjczMywtNTM5NjgwNDE0LDgzOT
 gzNDI5MSwxODcxMzU0OTA0LDExMjk0Mzg3ODUsMTEyOTc5MDgy
 NiwxNTM4MjMzMzI0LC0yMDcwMjMzODY2LDQwMTc5MjkxMSw3MT
 Y1MjAwODgsLTM2NjgwNDUwMywtMTcwMDQyODMwMSwxNTEyNDg1